 Honors College Requirements

-All Urban Honors students must complete the Honors College core curriculum and a senior thesis/creative project supervised by and presented in front of a faculty committee.
+All University Honors College students must complete the Honors College core curriculum and a senior thesis/creative project supervised by and presented in front of a faculty committee.
 Honors students must meet the undergraduate degree requirements set by the University, including those governing total credits earned, upper division credits, the writing requirement, residence credit, and degree (BA/BS) requirements.
 University Honors students are exempt from all University Studies (UNST) requirements.
 In order to graduate with University Honors, students must have a cumulative PSU GPA of 3.25 or higher.

 Honors courses satisfy many BA/BS requirements and the writing requirement, as detailed below.
 In addition, Honors students may count courses, including Departmental Honors seminars, “H” courses, internships, and Honors contracts, toward both Honors and major requirements simultaneously.

 Students are welcome to transfer into the University Honors College from outside institutions or from within PSU at any point in their academic studies.
 (See below for placement guidelines.)

 First Year: The Global City (15 credits)